svetzal/mojentic-mcp/.junie/guidelines.md

 Always use the same `show_root_heading`, `merge_init_into_class`, and `group_by_category` options.
 Adjust the module and class name after the `:::` as needed.

+The `:::` directives produce their own linkable headlines, do not create additional headlines around those blocks.

 ## Release Process

 This project follows [Semantic Versioning](https://semver.org/) (SemVer) for version numbering.
 The version format is MAJOR.MINOR.PATCH, where: